ramok0/VintedMonitorDiscord/README.md

   npm run start
 ```

-And then you just have to complete the config.json file with your search params.
+And then you just have to complete the config.json file with your items params.

 ## Features

-- Mutliples searches queries for an item (precise search)
+- Mutliples search queries for an item (precise searches)
-- Enable/disable searches queries
+- Enable/disable items
 - Collect a lot of informations
 - Simple to use
 - Open-Source